Theft

 • Uses or exhibits a deadly weapon during the robbery; or

-Aggravated robbery is classified as a first-degree felony in Texas.
-Penalties for a first-degree felony may include imprisonment for 5 to 99 years and fines of up to $10,000.
+In Texas, aggravated robbery is a first-degree felony.
+Penalties for this type of crime may include imprisonment for 5 to 99 years and fines of up to $10,000.

 Burglary Charges

-Burglary is a criminal offense that involves the unlawful entry into a building or structure with the intent to commit a crime inside, typically theft.
+Burglary is a criminal offense involving unlawful entry into a building or structure with the intent to commit a crime inside, typically theft.
 The crime of burglary does not necessarily require theft to occur; it only requires the intent to commit a crime upon entry.
-This can include theft, but also other crimes such as assault, vandalism, or any felony.
+This can include theft and other crimes such as assault, vandalism, or any felony.

 In Texas, burglary is defined under the Texas Penal Code, specifically in Section 30.02.
 According to this statute, burglary occurs when a person enters a habitation, building, or any part of a building without the effective consent of the owner and with the intent to commit a felony, theft, or assault.